AnnaAxelsson051/Movie-System-Client/README.md

 ## Description

 This is the front end part of a movie system application built in React that communicates with a [Movie System Server](https://github.com/AnnaAxelsson051/Movie-System-Server).
 Functionalities include a starting page that displays information about all the users in the system.
 When clicking a user a personal users page appears where all genres and movies that specific user has liked are listed, as well as all the ratings the user has given to various movies.
-Its possible to connect a new genre to a user and also to add new movie-links and ratings.
+Its possible to connect a new genre to a user and add new movie-links and ratings.

 ---